“Kathleen, I’ve been thinking about making a move overseas, specifically to Panama, for years… but my wife… not so much…

 “Their search for options overseas led them to us… then to one of our Panama conferences… and then, finally, to a new life in Panama.
 Dusty and Carolyn have been happy residents of Chitre for nearly nine years now.”

-No, Panama is not the Third World…
+No, Panama is not a country In the third world…

 Though I’m happy to be able to report that, if you’re looking for an escape from the troubles and the stresses of the First World… you can still find that here, too.